-The Corridors Fellowship offers young and established scholars from conflict-affected societies in the post-Soviet space the opportunity for a research stay at the Friedrich Schiller University in Jena (Germany) The program aims to facilitate academic exchange and to enhance dialogue and knowledge transfer.
-We strive to deepen practical cooperation between scholars from the South Caucasus, Eastern Europe and Germany.
+The Corridors Fellowship offers young and established scholars from conflict-affected societies in the post-Soviet space the opportunity for a research stay at German Universities and Research Institutes.
+The program aims to facilitate academic exchange and to enhance dialogue and knowledge transfer.
+It strives to deepen practical cooperation between scholars from the South Caucasus, Eastern Europe and Germany and to support research with practical relevance.
+The fellowships usually have a duration of one month and are fully funded from the German Academic Exchange Service (DAAD).

 In 2018, we provided three fellows from Moldova/Transnistria and Russia the opportunity for a one-month research stay to Germany.
 During their joint research stay in Regensburg, Mihai Mogildea from Chisinau and Anatolii Dirun from Tiraspol explored the interdependencies between the protracted conflict around Transnistria and the domestic political and economic development in the region.
 During the fellowship, they actively used the opportunity for an intensive exchange, further cooperation, and gave a joint lecture at IOS.
 During the public lecture the fellows shared and discussed their perspective on the interdependencies between the protracted conflict and the economic and political development in the region.
 Our third 2018 Corridors Fellow was Alexey Gunya from Nalchik.
 During his research stay he continued and presented his research on ‘Local communities in the Caucasus between conflict and development.
 Furthermore, the fellowship was dedicated to explore and develop concrete ideas for further academic cooperation between the North Caucasus and Germany.